 There is nothing terribly mysterious or complicated about making candy, but if you are new to the world of confectionery, you might find some of the recipe instructions confusing.
 Candies that are based on a sugar syrup—sugar and water boiled together—often give instructions to boil the syrup to a specific temperature.
 To make these recipes, you will either need a candy thermometer or will need to be familiar with the “cold-water method” of temperature checking.

 Additionally, some traditional recipes call for the candy to be “pulled,” as in taffy or ribbon candy.
 Pulling candy takes a little practice, but it's easy once you have the hang of it.

 After sugar, chocolate is probably the most common candy ingredient, so it is important to know how to successfully work with chocolate.
 You'll need to properly perform the most common chocolate tasks, from chopping to melting to tempering.
 But don't worry, if you make a mistake while working with chocolate—and who hasn’t?—there are ways to salvage your chocolate.

 Equipment for Making Candy

 In general, candy making does not require much in the way of specialized equipment.
 Many candies can be made using basic kitchen tools that most people already possess.
 But there are a few tools that reappear in recipes over and over again, like a candy thermometer, and if you anticipate making candy on a regular basis, it will be helpful to familiarize yourself with the most commonly used candy and chocolate equipment.

 Are you ready to make some candy?
-Browse the complete Candy Recipe Index, organized in two ways for your convenience.
+Browse the complete Candy Recipe Index and get started.